wbcsd/data-exchange-protocol/decisions/backlog/0023-error-responses.md

 ## Context

 The Tech.
-Specs. builds on existing standards for the overal Authentication flow.
-For the Action `Authenticate` specically, the Tech.
+Specs. builds on existing standards for the overall Authentication flow.
+For the Action `Authenticate` specifically, the Tech.
 Specs. refer to the standard 'The OAuth 2.0 Authorization Framework' (https://www.rfc-editor.org/rfc/rfc6749).
 However, the requirement to implement the Action `Authenticate` based on this standard conflicts with the requirements in the Error Responses (V1: 6.5, V2: 6.9).
 As a result, it is theoretically impossible to implement a conformant solution.

 #### Action Authenticate
 * **Tech.
 Specs. (both V1 and V2), Section 6.4.1/6.5:** *"Host systems MUST implement this action in conformance with [rfc6749] Section 4.4 (OAuth2 Client Credentials)."*